lulf/dove/README.md

 * transport - API for the underlying transport/network
 * sasl - SASL handling
 * core - Low level API for writing AMQP clients

-At present, the only a low level API for sending and receiving messages is provided.
-This API allows you to create AMQP connections, and a driver for polling events in a non-blocking fashion.
-Higher level APIs (reactive, threaded etc.) can be built on top of this module.